-- d.
-Complete re-certification in wraparound training at least every other year or as dictated by wraparound training program. - 2.
+- 1. Agency - a.
+Certified as a Medicaid provider of Child and Youth Mentorship. - 2.
 Child & Youth Mentorship Direct Support Professional - a.
 Be at least 18 years of age and graduated from high school or earned a high school equivalency degree